Aous Shakra: Philosophy

 His best known writings are "What?
 When?
 How?," written in 1974, and "A Short History from Rex to Dex," written in 1952.
 Shakra advocated smoking marijuana in his younger days, saying that it helped elevate oneself from a normal state of mind to a state capable of conceiving of the idea of "Existence precedes essence".
 He was a strong supporter of Darwinism, and was spiritual in the Humanist sense.
 His Humanism is seen in the first sentence in his book, "Masafi" (Distance) describing humanity's failure to self-actualize.

 "Humans were brought to this world for one singular reason: to live.
 Unfortunately, it is a task they have miserably failed at appreciating."

 In his final speech at the General Assembly of the United Nations in New York City, he criticized the World for allowing itself to be controlled:

 "If your well-being is not subject to anybody or anything, only then are you free.
 Otherwise whether you're in a prison or jogging on the beach, you shall always remain a prisoner within yourself.
 Break-free from the religious institutions that set you apart, and from the Governments that seek to control your every thought."

-For all his achievements and intellectual contributions to society, Aous Shakra is also remembered for having quite the peculiar behaviour.
+He is also remembered for having quite the peculiar behaviour.
 For instance, it has been reported that in a sudden outburst in a meeting with his colleagues from "Al Fikr Al Horr" he famously held his cigarette bud and for absolutely no reason flicked it at his fellow thinker Hussein A.H.